Run Flutter Integration Tests On Real Devices- 3 Easy Steps!

 Step 1: Begin with setting up AWS Device Farm

 For running integration tests on AWS Device Farm, it can be enabled in App settings > Test.
 After that, you need to verify Enable Flutter Drive tests and then select where to run them.
 The moment you choose AWS Device Farm, you will notice the fields to enter your AWS access key ID and AWS secret access key.
-However, if you’re planning to run Flutter Driver tests on Android devices only, you can save the settings and end the process of setting up here.
-In case if your device collection contains iOS devices, all you will need is set up a Fastlane match and add the iOS definite environment variables in App settings > Environment.
+However, if you’re planning to run Flutter Driver tests on Android devices only, you can save the settings and end the process of setting them up here.
+In case your device collection contains iOS devices, all you will need is to set up a Fastlane match and add the iOS definite environment variables in App settings > Environment.

 Step 2: Initiate to build

-If you’re satisfied with the app settings, click at the “Start new Build” option.
+If you’re satisfied with the app settings, click on the “Start new Build” option.
 During the building process, you need to explore the depository for a sylph.yaml file to configure the AWS Device Farm test run and creates a default configuration file if no available configuration is established.
 However, by default, you’ll find the project_root/test_driver folder.

 Step 3: Check the results